 This guideline covers assigning recall intervals between oral health reviews that are appropriate to the needs of individual patients.
-The guideline takes account of the impact of dental checks on: patients’ well-being, general health and preventive habits; caries incidence and avoiding restorations; periodontal health and avoiding tooth loss; and avoiding pain and anxiety.
+The guideline takes account of the effect of dental checks on: people’s wellbeing, general health and preventive habits; caries incidence and avoiding restorations; periodontal health and avoiding tooth loss; and avoiding pain and anxiety.
 It aims to improve or maintain patients’ quality of life and reduce morbidity associated with oral and dental disease.

 - reviewing recall intervals